Skip to Main Content

 SMB Compass and Credibly are online lenders offering diverse business financing solutions, including SBA loans, invoice factoring and equipment loans.

 While both provide speedy application processing and loan funding, Credibly specializes in smaller, short-term loans, whereas SMB Compass caters to businesses seeking larger amounts of financing with extended terms.
-Credibly business loans range from $5,000 to $10 million, with terms spanning three months to 10 years.
-SMB Compass allows businesses to access $10,000 to $10 million, with terms from six months to 25 years.
+Credibly business loans range from $5,000 to $600,000, though its long-term loan goes up to $10 million.
+SMB Compass allows businesses to access $10,000 to $10 million across a variety of loans, with terms from six months to 25 years.

-Credibly specializes in offering financing to businesses that may struggle with approval from traditional lenders, so it only requires a minimum of six months in business, a credit score of 550 or higher and an annual revenue of $300,000 for approval.
-SMB Compass also requires six months in business, but its annual revenue requirement of $500,000 for certain loans may pose a challenge for younger businesses.
+Credibly specializes in offering financing to businesses that may struggle with approval from traditional lenders, so it only requires a minimum of six months in business, a credit score of 500 or higher and an annual revenue of $180,000 for approval.
+SMB Compass requires anywhere from six months to three years in business, and its annual revenue requirement of $500,000 for certain loans may pose a challenge for younger businesses.

 How to apply for a loan with SMB Compass